iconify/iconify/README.md

 Packages used by Iconify icon components:

 -   [API redundancy](./packages/api-redundancy/) - library for managing redundancies for loading data from API: handling timeouts, rotating hosts.
 It provides fallback for loading icons if main API host is unreachable (will be deprecated in future, replaced by "Fetch" package).
--   [Iconify core](./packages/core/) - common files used by icon components and plugins (will be deprecated in future, replaced by "Component Utils" package).
+-   [Iconify core](./packages/core/) - common files used by icon components (will be deprecated in future, replaced by "Component Utils" package).

 Packages used by Iconify CSS icon components, will also be used in future by new versions of Iconify icon components: